AnzuFTNW/AnzuFTNW.github.io/anilist-css/plugins/fake-donator/README.md

 # Fake Donator Plugin - Version 1.0.0
-This plugin emulates some of AniList's donator features.<br>They only work on your profile.
+This plugin emulates some of AniList's donator features.<br>This will only work on your profile.

 ## Features
 - Customizable profile accent color